Sakartu/next/README.md

 command line to start video's with (see Configuration), you can use whatever you want!

-next now features setuptools capabilities, meaning that all dependencies are installed automatically when installing next.
+next now features setuptools capabilities, meaning that all further dependencies are installed automatically when installing next.
 This does mean, however, that you need the python-setuptools package installed, you can probably find it in your distro's repository.
-If you want to install next manually for whatever reason, here is how you get the dependencies:
+If you want to install next manually (for instance because you want to help develop next), here is how you get the dependencies:

 Because next uses the TVRage database to retrieve show information you need to install the tvrage python module.
 The easiest way to install this module is